emzap79/vimgolf-training-bootcamp/README.md

 and leave you with some further options to choose, such as `change challenge`, `rm challenge` or `quit`.

-# Add Challenges
+## Add Challenges

-It's simple enough, I give you a gothrough anyways.
+It's simple enough, I give you a short gothrough:

 1. clone this repository to wherever you like: